rocketheat/Drone_Motion_Planning/README.md

 ---

 ### Background:
 This project is part of the AutoFlying Car Nanodegree.
-The code is based on the simulation provided by Udacity.
+The code is based on the simulation provided by Udacity at https://github.com/udacity/FCND-Motion-Planning

 ## [Rubric](https://review.udacity.com/#!/rubrics/1534/view) Points